 Food and Libations

-Santorini is not known for its food as the island of Crete is.
+Santorini is not known for its food, unlike the island of Crete.
 That doesn’t mean the cuisine will disappoint you.
-You will have a wide array of greek food to choose from.
+You will have a wide array of Greek food to choose from.
 There are quick, affordable eats to exceptional dining.
 All the classic Greek dishes such as moussaka, souvlaki, fava bean puree, stuffed grape leaves, Tamara spread, fried calamari, baklava, and white eggplant dishes are on the menu.

 TIP